How To Use Ring With HomeKit

 How To Get Homebridge

-Since HomeBridge is very light on resources, I didn’t need a heavy lifting server to run it, and it had to sit in the background and do it’s thing 24/7.
-As such, I figured the best way to run it would be on an inexpensive Raspberry Pi.
-These are tiny computers about the size of a deck of cards, similar to other smart home bridge devices, so they’re easy to place out of the way and I wouldn’t have to worry about heat or noise.
+Since HomeBridge is very light on resources you want a low-cost server to run it on that can sit in the background and do its thing 24/7.
+As such, I find the best way to run it is on an inexpensive Raspberry Pi.
+These are tiny computers about the size of a deck of cards, similar to other smart home bridge devices, so they’re easy to place out of the way and you don’t have to worry about heat or noise.

 HOOBS runs right out of the box - hence the name.
-All I had to do is connect it to my network and it was ready to start installing plugins using its easy-to-use interface.
+All you have to do is connect it to your network and its ready to start installing plugins using its easy-to-use interface.
 Afterwards, this interface, or a nice companion iPhone app, can be used to do the odd update to the bridge or the plugins with a couple of taps, just like any other accessory.

 HOOBS offers three ways to get your initial setup done and have a server up and running quickly.
 In order of increasing cost (and simplicity) these are: